keikai/doc/dev-ref/Control_Components.md

 ## Sheet Tab

-The `showSheetbar` attribute controls sheet bar's visibility, and it only accepts boolean literal.
+The `showSheetbar` attribute controls sheet bar's visibility, and it only accepts boolean values.

 Default: `false`